 These are complex and challenging questions.
 It is necessary to prepare well with the help of books and guides.
 Addition, subtraction, multiplication, and finding roots are general topics.
 As a professional, you expect to calculate simple mathematics on your tips to make your decisions faster.
 The only way to succeed in these questions is extensive practice through a quicker maths guide.

 3. Situational Questions

 Additionally, several other questions like derivative interview questions asked frequently during interviews.
-While most people come prepared for fixed income interview questions, the common mistakes downgrade their score.
-Here are some tips to keep in mind while facing the interviewers.
+While most people come prepared for fixed income interview questions, the common mistakes downgrade their scores.
+Here are some tips to keep in mind while facing interviewers.

 - Short Answers: Try to give a brief and clear answer.
-Stretching a short answer can make the interview boring and finally lead to less interest by interviewers.
+Stretching a short answer can make the interview boring and finally lead to less interest from interviewers.
 Make it simple.

 - Valuable Input: It is always advisable to support your answer with examples and valuable inputs.
 It shows your skill and experience.
-The candidates with prior exposure to trading have high chances of selection.
+Candidates with prior exposure to trading have a high chance of selection.

-- Accurate Data: When it comes to sharing Data and figures of companies, bonds, equity, and holdings giving accurate data determine your hold on the share market.
+- Accurate Data: When it comes to sharing Data and figures of companies, bonds, equity, and holdings giving accurate data determines your hold on the share market.

 Apart from the above, your qualification and prior experience are other important aspects.
 Like any other interview, it is imperative to do research about the job and company you are applying for.
 While going through fixed income interview questions will give you a brief idea, it is advisable to follow the latest trends in the share market with the help of print and digital media.